National Building Code of Canada: Alberta

 technical council of the Safety Codes Council, after consultation with municipal authorities, provincial government departments, associations, other affected parties and Code users.
 The Code is published for Alberta by the National Research Council of Canada.

 The Alberta Building Code 2006 was adopted by provincial regulation on 2 September 2007.

 The National Building Code – 2019 Alberta Edition came into force on December 1, 2019.
 This code is based on the National Building Code of Canada 2015.
 It establishes design and construction standards, including barrier-free access in new buildings and energy efficiency for housing and small buildings.
 It also applies to the alteration, change of use and demolition of existing buildings.

-Safety Codes in Alberta are developed and administered by Alberta Municipal and Public Affairs.
+Safety Codes in Alberta are developed and administered by Alberta Municipal Affairs.
 In addition to the production of the National Building Code - Alberta Edition, Municipal Affairs is responsible for the development and dissemination of code interpretations and alternatives known as STANDATA which come in three forms: